-2023-2024 Catalog
+2024-2025 Catalog

-Volume 97
+Volume 98

-The information in this Catalog describes Southern Bible Institute & College (SBIC), its academic programs and support services, and personnel effective at the beginning of the August 2023 academic year.
+The information in this Catalog describes Southern Bible Institute & College (SBIC), its academic programs and support services, and personnel effective at the beginning of the August 2024 academic year.
 The information contained herein is not a contract or a legal document, but for planning purposes and functionality in the SBIC educational community, and is subject to change without notice; consequently, when making changes during the academic year in progress, SBIC will make every effort to inform students, faculty, and staff in a timely matter through published addendum.
 Information regarding revisions and updates in this Catalog is available from the Institutional Effectiveness Office.
-The SBIC Catalog is reviewed as part of SBIC's annual planning cycle.
-All suggestions for amending must be submitted in writing and reviewed by the Administrator for Institutional Effectiveness and approved by the Vice President Academic Affairs.
+The SBIC Catalog is reviewed as part of SBIC's annual planning cycle and for consistency with strategic planning and assessment.
+All suggestions for amending must be submitted in writing and reviewed by the Vice President Institutional Effectiveness and the Vice President Academic Affairs.